Amnesiac (album): Reception

 After Radiohead's previous album, Kid A, had divided listeners, many hoped Amnesiac would return to their earlier rock sound.
 The Guardian titled its review "Relax: it's nothing like Kid A".
-However, Rolling Stone saw Amnesiac as a further distancing from Radiohead's earlier "Britpop-like" style, and Pitchfork found that it was nothing like Radiohead's 1995 album The Bends.
+However, Rolling Stone saw Amnesiac as a further distancing from Radiohead's earlier style, and Pitchfork found that it was nothing like their 1995 album The Bends.
 Stylus wrote that although Amnesiac was "slightly more straightforward" than Kid A, it "solidified the postmillennial model of Radiohead: less songs and more atmosphere, more eclectic and electronic, more paranoid, more threatening, more sublime".
+Yorke felt Amnesiac was no more accessible than Kid A and would have elicited the same reactions had it been released first.
+In 2020, the Guardian wrote that "the impenetrable Amnesiac debunked industry rumours that Radiohead were primed for a bankable comeback".

+On the review aggregate site Metacritic, Amnesiac has a rating of 75 out of 100 based on 25 reviews, indicating "generally favourable reviews".
 Robert Hilburn of the Los Angeles Times felt that Amnesiac, compared to Kid A, was "a richer, more engaging record, its austerity and troubled vision enriched by a rousing of the human spirit".
 The Guardian critic Alexis Petridis, who had disliked Kid A, felt that Amnesiac returned Radiohead to "their role as the world's most intriguing and innovative major rock band ...
 [It] strikes a cunning and rewarding balance between experimentation and quality control.
 It's hardly easy to digest but nor is it impossible to swallow."
-He criticised the electronic tracks "Pulk/Pull Revolving Doors" and "Like Spinning Plates" as self-indulgent, but praised the album's "haunting musical shifts and unconventional melodies".
-The Guardian named it "CD of the week".
-Stylus wrote that it was "an excellent disc", but was not as "exploratory or interesting" as Kid A.
+He praised the "haunting musical shifts and unconventional melodies", but found the electronic tracks "Pulk/Pull Revolving Doors" and "Like Spinning Plates" self-indulgent.
+Stylus wrote that Amnesiac was "an excellent disc", but was not as "exploratory or interesting" as Kid A.